 Step 10: Serve with your favorite toppings and enjoy!

 Looking for pancake topping ideas?
-Or perhaps some healthy pancake toppings to try?
 Below is a list of some of my favorite pancake toppings that are also dairy free!

-- Plain or vanilla non-dairy yogurt, pure maple syrup, and berries
+- Plain or vanilla non-dairy yogurt, pure maple syrup, and fresh berries.

 *Note: if you are serving someone who cannot have dairy, be sure to check the ingredients of your toppings!
-Many margarines and chocolate chips actually contain dairy.
+Many butter alternative options (like margarines) and chocolate chips actually contain dairy.

 Possible Dietary Restrictions?